 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 North Penn Water Authority is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead infection include nausea, diarrhea, and abdominal cramps.
-Most healthy individuals can overcome the disease within a few weeks.
-However, immuno-compromised people are at greater risk of developing life-threatening illness.
-NPWA encourages immuno-compromised individuals to consult their doctor regarding appropriate precautions to take to avoid infection.
-Giardia and Cryptosporidium must be ingested to cause disease, and it may be spread through means other than drinking water.

-exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
+When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
 Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from EPA's Safe Drinking Water Hotline or at www.epa.gov/safewater/lead.

-Below is a list of parameters which NPWA monitored for in 2014 but DID NOT DETECT:
+Below is a list of parameters which NPWA monitored for in 2015 but DID NOT DETECT: